 - Go to https://myoebb.org

-- To opt out of benefits at PCC, you must have another group benefits plan.
-If you are a part time faculty member, you may have a group or individual benefits plan.
-You must log on to MyOEBB to opt out or you will be enrolled in Moda Plan E, self only, PCC’s default medical plan.
+To opt out of benefits at PCC, you must have another group medical plan.
+If you are a part time faculty member, you may have a group or individual medical plan.
+You must log on to MyOEBB to opt out or you will be enrolled in Kaiser Medical Plan 3, self only, PCC’s default medical plan.
 Participation or enrollment in the Oregon Health Plan/Medicaid, Veterans Health Benefits, Medicare or Student Health Insurance does not qualify for OEBB opt out.

-- There are four medical plans available to benefits-eligible employees at PCC: Kaiser Permanente and three Moda plans with different deductibles, coinsurance, etc. The premiums for each of the Moda plans (Plans C, E, and H) vary, with plan C having the highest premium.
-Plan H is an HSA-compliant plan and has the lowest premium.
+There are five medical plans available to benefits-eligible employees at PCC: two Kaiser plans and three Moda plans with different deductibles, coinsurance, etc. For details, go to plan comparisons.

 - Your contributions are pre-tax or tax-deductible*

 - Tax-free withdrawals may be made for qualified medical expenses

 - Unused funds and interest are carried over, without limit, from year to year